 JIA is a complex disease.
 In the long term, your child may need medications that will slow down or stop the joint damage.
 These include DMARDs, like methotrexate (Trexall), and biologics, like adalimumab (Humira) and etanercept (Enbrel).
 While they may not treat JIA pain directly, these drugs can help prevent it.

 But you need to focus on the short term, too.
 If your child is in pain, don't settle.
-Work with her doctor.
+Work with their doctor.
 It may take some time, but you can find a treatment -- or a combination -- that will help your child feel better.